 This project was undertaken in 2012 as a joint venture between I2UD and the Albanian firm Co-PLAN, as part of the World Bank-Austria Partnership Program for Strengthening Local Governments in southeastern European countries.

 The program featured an assessment of Social Sustainability frameworks of five Balkan cities: Durrës, Albania; Banja Luka and Sarajevo, Bosnia and Herzegovina; Pristina, Kosovo; and Skopje, Macedonia, as part of an effort to increase the knowledge and awareness of social accountability among city stakeholders and to strengthen the integrity of public services.
-Local teams in each of the five cities worked in close collaboration with the I2UD-Co-PLAN team.
+Local teams in each of the five cities worked in close collaboration with the I2UD and Co-PLAN team.

 Documents include a Short Proposal, with a Full City Profile report and Inception Report.
-Following, are a Focus Group Summary, Social Accountability Note Framework and Index Concept Note.
-From March 2013 are several City Synthesis Profiles for Sarajevo, Prishtina, Skopje, Durrës, and Banja Luka.
+Following, there are a Focus Group Summary, Social Accountability Note Framework and Index Concept Note.
+From March 2013, there are City Synthesis Profiles for Sarajevo, Prishtina, Skopje, Durrës, and Banja Luka.
 Finally, see a Final Reflections Report, a Regional Workshop “ICTs and Social Inclusion” Presentation, and a Regional Workshop Summary from April 2013.

 Project Year:2012